djbalabis/Professional-README-Generator/generatedREADME.md

   #### GitHub Username: djbalabis

-  #### GitHub Email Address: djbalabis.com
+  #### GitHub Email Address: darnelljovan@gmail.com

   # Professional README Generator

   ## Description
-  A simple to use README generator for your projects.
+  An easy to use README.md generator for your projects.

   ## Table of Contents
   * [Languages](#languages)